-The flavoured liqueurs he had chosen for me were lemon and bergamot, blended together in harmonious tanginess.
+The flavoured liqueurs he chose for me were lemon and bergamot, blended together in harmonious tanginess.
 It was delightful.
 My husband’s drink was no slouch either, with a heavier, season-appropriate combination of gingerbread and cinnamon.

 Once the first slurps off the tops of our drinks allowed us to carry our glasses away without fear of spillage, we shuffled closer to the door, drinks happily in hand.
 We were greeted by other patrons with queries of, “so what are you drinking?”
-Communal drink swapping with complete strangers commenced, where we got to try a few other combinations; some sweet, some sour, some spicy, others creamy.
+Communal drink swapping with complete strangers commenced.
+We got to try a few other liqueur combinations – some sweet, some sour, some spicy, others creamy.
 All were exceptional.

 He grabbed two more bottles off the shelf and asked, “do you prefer roses or violets?”

 Mark and I excitedly announced, “both!”
 In unison.
 Ah, it was too much to ask for.
 “No,” he said.
 You can’t have both.”
 I asked, “mix them together?
 Half and half?”
 “No,” he said again.
 “Only one.
 You must choose.”

 It was starting to feel a bit “Lord of the Rings,”-ish.
 Clearly we had demanded too much, or didn’t understand how things worked at Wynand Fockink.
 After a split second of indecision I asked for the rose liqueur.
 And the lady-like slurping commenced: